 Drawing Lab provides an opportunity for student artists of all experience levels to further develop their skills with observational-based drawing.
-Working primarily with the human figure, students build increased understanding of the poetic, dynamic, and inherently abstract nature of drawing, while paying close attention to the potential of formal elements such as shape, line, form, and the creation of pictorial space.
-Although each class period provides structures and activities within which students work, the ultimate aim of this class to allow students the time and space necessary to further develop their drawing skills so as to best support individual projects and concerns.
+Working primarily with the human figure, students build an increased understanding of the poetic, dynamic, and inherently abstract nature of drawing, while paying close attention to the potential of formal elements such as shape, line, form, and the creation of pictorial space.
+Although each class period provides structures and activities within which students work, the ultimate aim of this class is to allow students the time and space necessary to further develop their drawing skills so as to best support individual projects and concerns.
 Class time is divided between drawing from life, discussing student work, and examining the use of the figure in visual art, using both contemporary and historical examples.
 Please note that this course may require additional materials to be purchased by the student.

 Note: Much of this class will be spent drawing the nude human form.